comp1100/comp1100.github.io/_sources/innovation/1_introduction_to_innovation.md

 3. **Ideate** to come up with concrete ideas that address the problem.
 "Ideation" is a term that sounds like it comes from a charlatan's toolbox because a lot of people use it meaninglessly, but it just means to generate and communicate ideas.
 We can use a range of creativity techniques, such as brainstorming, mind mapping, collaborative workshops, and co-design.
 The important part of this step is to first generate as many ideas as possible without critiquing them, and then after this, select the set of most promising ideas.

+   Our research collaborator of mine, Professor Marek Kowalkiewicz, Chair of Digitial Economy at Queensland University of Technology points out that "creativity" is not a magic process --- all of us can be and are creative.

+   Marek talks about ideating by **crafting** ideas using simple techniques.
+Check out [Marek's awesome TEDx talk "Creativity not required: how great minds craft ideas"](https://www.youtube.com/watch?v=iJU3KoZcUKU) on this topic.

+   <iframe width="560" height="315" src="https://www.youtube.com/embed/iJU3KoZcUKU?si=jXhJp9ZZpNsXogSV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 4. **Prototype** the best ideas into simple, inexpensive prototypes.
 A prototype is a preliminary version of a product that is used to gain feedback on ideas.
 Even in software products, a prototype need not be an actually piece of software.
 Simple prototypes such as storyboards, or even simply statements of what the problem is, can be tested with our customers.

 5. **Test** our prototype with potential customers to get feedback on whether we have understood the problem and generated useful ideas.
 It is important at this step that we **do not try to sell** our idea or prototype --- we simple want to get feedback.